shrinidhi99/Web-dev-practice/chai-aur-code/README.md

 5. Use `<> </>` to wrap the html body returned from the jsx script in case multiple elements are included in the body.
 6. If `npm run build/start` is not recognizing `react-scripts`, do `npm install` and it will fix the missing links that were already mentioned in the package.json but due to some reason went unrecognized.
 7. `React fibre`: An optimized algorithm by react to maintain the virtual DOM through reconciliation of the difference between the two DOMs (trees).
+8. `useCallback()` will return a memoized version of the callback that only changes if one of the inputs has changed.
+9. `useRef()` returns a mutable ref object whose .current property is initialized to the passed argument (initialValue).
+The returned object will persist for the full lifetime of the component.
+10. `useEffect()` accepts a function that contains imperative, possibly effectful code.

 ## Projects
 - `01basicreact`: getting minimal react js app created using create-react-app, running in development environment.